Collège Notre-Dame (Sudbury)

 Collège Notre-Dame is a [catholic] separate high school in Sudbury, Ontario, Canada.
-The school is part of the Conseil scolaire de district catholique du Nouvel-Ontario and has a student population of 361 as of February 2024.
-It’s renown for its high quality Science courses and sports, more specifically Hockey and Flag Football.
-It encourages the Catholic religion as well as openness to the modern society and registers discipline into its students.
+The school is part of the Conseil scolaire de district catholique du Nouvel-Ontario and has a student population of 334 as of June 2026.
+It’s renowned for its high-quality STEM and business courses, as well as sports, more specifically, volleyball, hockey and Flag Football.
+It encourages the Catholic religion as well as openness to modern society and instills discipline into its students.